ELusk-lab/vlan-automation-netconf-lab/README.md

 # VLAN Automation Lab (NETCONF + Python)

 ## Overview
 This project is a capstone network automation lab designed for undergraduate students.
 It demonstrates how to configure and verify a VLAN subinterface on a Cisco CSR1000v router using Python and the NETCONF protocol.
+The lab focuses on a single, clearly defined task to help students understand the full automation workflow from configuration to validation.

 ## Objectives
 - Configure a VLAN subinterface using automation